Is it a brick? Is it a block? Is it a construction toy,

 Why should I add Unit Bricks to my block area?

 Because they do everything like Unit Blocks and more!

 - Aesthetics: Unit Bricks are visually interesting.
 They look like real bricks with textured grooves to make them feel like a brick.

-- Educational Value: They prompt us to teach children about bricks as a building material.
+- Educational Value: They prompt us to teach children about bricks as building material.
 It’s one of the oldest and strongest materials used to build structures.
 Bring in a real brick and compare weight, size, texture, and functionality.

 - Novelty: We know from research that a child’s brain is drawn to something new and novel.
 Immersing a child in an environment with unique materials that stimulate all the senses alerts the brain to ready itself for learning.

 - Versatility: There are no preconceived ways on how to use these.
-Children will approach them with an open mind and creative spirit.
+Children will approach them with an open mind and a creative spirit.

 - Neighborhood Awareness: Building materials that resemble what they see in their own houses or community buildings will heighten children’s awareness of their surroundings.

 - Encourage Engineering: Building blocks that look like real building materials will stimulate different types of construction.
 Children can learn about the work of real bricklayers; engineers, architects, and other construction-related professionals.

 Don’t take our word for it, maybe this video will convince you!